 It sounded like the kind of comment that you read in some pseudo-scientific self-help book.
 I asked myself, “How could she be so wrong?”
 If anything, I was suffering from an excess of ego, not a lack of it.
 However, the more I thought about it, the more I realized that she was right.

-Why Do I Push People Away
+So Why Do I Do it?

 I had been pushing people away for my entire life, and I hadn’t realized why until that moment.
-It wasn’t because I didn’t need people, or that I was self-actualized.
+It wasn’t because I didn’t need people, felt abandoned or that I was self-actualized.
 It was because I was afraid to open up to another person.
 Except for a few cases, like my insightful friend, the majority of my relationships never penetrated the surface layer.

 One method that I often use to insulate myself from actually having to engage with another person is to become obsessive about ideas.
 My friend’s words left me with the desire to understand a complicated question: Why do we push people away?